Linaro/lava/doc/v2/bootloaders.rst

    recovery mode must be as simple as possible - complexity always increases the failure rate.

-   The HiKey 6220 has jumpers to select recovery mode which is easier to automate than buttons but still requires external hardware which then needs additional software to be written to automate the control of the board.
+   HiKey 6220 and X15 GPEVM have jumpers to select recovery mode which is easier to automate than buttons but still requires external hardware which then needs additional software to be written to automate the control of the board.
 Attaching relays to jumpers is very different to soldering connections onto a DIP switch.
 Many lab admin teams do not